 Smoothies have been all the rage for quite some time now.
 The smoothie health craze has created a different way of obtaining nutrition, which at first glance seems “Oh so good”.
 I remember the first time I walked into a popularized smoothie retailer and ordered a concoction that sounded like a really healthy meal.
 I was horrified when the first few ingredients were tossed in.
 There was ice, dairy, sugary preservative filled fruit concentrate, a green liquid and a banana.
-After that I really started studying what was going into my smoothies to avoid disease causing pitfals.
-Ayurveda promotes choosing food as medicine, not facial pleasure.
-Here are my tips for ingredient selection that follow healthy guidelines and Ayurvedic principles.
+After that I really started studying what was going into my smoothies to avoid disease causing pitfalls.
+Ayurveda promotes choosing food as medicine, not oral entertainment.
+Here are several tips for ingredient selection that follow healthy guidelines and Ayurvedic principles.

 1. KNOW THE INGREDIENTS

 - FRESHNESS: I am a stickler on the freshness of my smoothie ingredients.
 Fresh fruits and vegetables have much more prana (vital life force) than frozen, preserved or canned.
 Old foods create stagnant abnormal energy and aama (toxin).
 Make sure your smoothies are made fresh with fresh ingredients.

 - ORGANIC: I prefer to have as many ingredients organic as possible to avoid exposure to pesticides and long term health risks.

 - LABEL READING: If you are buying your smoothie at the grocery store or a local juice place, read the labels and ask about the ingredients.
 Many times these smoothies have high concentrations of sugar.
 In addition, you may think that you’re drinking a great meal, but you may be consuming little more than concentrated fruit juice or high fructose corn syrup.
 For these reasons, I prefer to make my own smoothies at home.

 2. MAKE YOUR SMOOTHIE ACCORDING TO AYURVEDIC PRINCIPLES